Alexstericris/Dualboot-guide/README.md

    - follow the steps until you get here, and then select Custom

    - !! select only the ntfs partition and go further

+__Splitting Your Partitions
+    Ubuntu
+        - install gparted: sudo apt-get install gparted
+        - !! if you have only one partition, you will have to split the partitions via terminal -> tutorial: https://opensource.com/article/18/6/how-partition-disk-linux
+        - make the needed partitions and save

+    Windows
+        - rightclick on My Computer and go to properties
+        - go to partitions and add 1 swap and 1 ext4 partitions